-What fruits are in season where you live?
+What fruits are in season?
 Are they grown without harmful chemicals?
-Draw a picture of your favorite fruit, like these luscious strawberries, fresh from a farmer’s market or in your own garden.
+Students draw a picture of their favorite fruit, like these luscious strawberries, fresh from a farmer’s market.

-What do you like about eating fruit?
+Ask students what they like about eating fruit.
 Is it the bright colors?
 The sweet, juicy taste?
 Or could there be some things—like vitamins—that you don’t see or taste that make fruit a healthy food choice?

 Many farmers use chemicals to keep their produce fresh and free of bugs and disease.
 Some of these chemicals may not be very safe for people, other living things, and the Earth’s environment.
 Sometimes if fruits and vegetables have to be shipped a long way, they are treated to keep them fresh.

-How can you make sure that the things that you eat are good for you and the environment?
+Ask students how they can make sure that the things they eat are good for themselves and the environment.
 One way is know how farmers grew their crops.
 Another way is to grow your own fruits and vegetables in a garden or orchard.
-Is there a farmer’s market where you live?
-Does your grocery store identify local farms as sources of their produce?
-Who do you know that raises a garden?
+Is there a farmer’s market in their community?
+Does the grocery store identify local farms as sources of their produce?
+Do they know anyone who raises a garden?

-Find out about produce grown at local farms and from far-away places.
+Students find out about produce grown at local farms and from far-away places.
 If possible, compare how the fruits look, taste, and cost.
-Learn what terms such as natural, organic, and pesticide-free really mean so you can make wise food choices.
+Learn what terms such as natural, organic, and pesticide-free really mean to make wise food choices.

-With Crayola Markers, draw one or more of the yummy fruits that you enjoy eating.
+With Crayola Markers, students draw one or more of the yummy fruits that they enjoy eating.
 Show their textures and colors when they are ripe.
-You might even draw them growing in a field, just before they are picked.
-How many different fruits did your classmates choose?
+Draw them growing in a field, just before they are picked.
+Make a list of all the different fruits students chose.